Friday, June 27, 2025

 Kill Devil Hills to Elizabeth City

 Day 6: 11 miles and 100 feet of elevation gain.
 Today was supposed to be 54 miles.
 I opted for safety instead.
-I rode to the bridge and off the Outer Banks and then met my wife and loaded the bike onto the car to end of my ride.
+I rode to the bridge and off the Outer Banks and then met my wife and loaded the bike onto the jeep to end my ride.
 Along the way to the bridge, I took a detour through the woods north of the Wright Brothers Memorial.
 It was very peaceful and a good chance to experience the local housing and culture vs. the beach vacation culture.

 After my wife picked me up, we continued on up Route 158 and caught up with several of the other riders.
 One of them had a flat tire and we arrived just in time to lend them our bike pump.
 We then served as a chase vehicle and blocked traffic for the next few miles until they turned off toward Elizabeth City.
 We continued on toward Norfolk to start our own after-ride vacation.